2001 Biggin Hill Airshow crashes: Vampire and Sea Vixen air display plan

 Pilots Hayr and Kerr discussed plans for the display that would now take place without the Venom.
 The Vampire and Sea Vixen would take off separately several minutes before the planned display time, joining up as a formation pair behind the crowd.
 They would then run-in along runway 03, in front of the crowd, with the Vampire following in right echelon formation.
 During a level turn to the left, the Vampire would switch to the line astern position.
 They would proceed outbound from the crowd with a 345° heading.
 Upon reaching the end of the display line, the Sea Vixen would perform a wingover to the right, reversing direction and returning along the display axis.
 The Vampire would then mimic this but with a delayed initiation, with the aim to set 1 km of spacing from the Sea Vixen, allowing the latter to exit behind the crowd and leave the airspace clear for itself to begin performing solo.
 The Vampire would then depart for RAF Lyneham, where it would perform a final display.

 The planned display maneuvers went ahead; however, the Vampire took off thirty seconds after the Sea Vixen due to a transient issue involving its landing gear.
-The weather at their departure time gave a northerly surface wind reading of 14 knots, visibility to 20 km with cloud scattered at 3000 feet, a temp of 13c with an air pressure of 1016 mb.
+The weather at their departure time gave a northerly surface wind reading of 14 knots, visibility to 20 km with cloud scattered at 3,000 feet, a temp of 13 C with an air pressure of 1,016 mb.
 Both Hayr and Kerr had flown in a similar air display sequence one week prior at Duxford; however, that display included the Venom.